 Another critical point, which is key to keeping your free website content legal, is to ensure that what you use is legally allowed to be reused on your site.
 If you use content without permission, you can get into legal trouble very quickly.
 We've outlined below six ways to get free website content legally and easily, to bolster your website's presence and improve your traffic.

 1. Free articles

-Want to add a blog to your website to boost your SEO (search engine optimization)?
+Want to add a blog post to your website to boost your SEO (search engine optimization)?
 The good news is that you don’t necessarily have to create all your own content from scratch.
 There are plenty of free articles online that you can repurpose at no cost, written by people who simply want to get their work out into the world.

 There are a number of sites where anyone who wants to see their work published can go.
 EzineArticles is one of the largest databases of freely available articles, with more than half a million authors contributing work to the site.
 The topics covered vary widely—anyone can write about whatever niche subject interests them most—so you should have no problem finding content that fits your website’s theme.